Saturday, April 24, 2021

 An armless Robocop!

-Oh yes, we most certainly are.
 Just imagine yourself as a mechanoid armed to the teeth and able to leap huge heights.
 Somehow, this beast is trapped inside a massive underground cavern and wants to escape to get home for tea.
-However, the path through isn't as easy as walking in a straight line into the light ahead.
+However, the path through isn't as easy as walking in a straight line to an exit.
 That would be too easy!

-The caves are a labyrinth of dangerous rooms and many are guarded or patrolled by other mechanoids all too willing to blast you into smithereens.
-This is a hideous maze designed with numerous dead ends that require keys to unlock many doorways.
-It's an underground hell and is nigh on impossible to escape without making yourself a map to help plot your journey.
-No, wait we don't need a pen and paper because Jamie has added an auto-mapping tool.
-This helps navigate, find objects and prevent the frustration of getting lost.
+The caves are a labyrinth and are guarded or patrolled by mechanoids all too willing to blast you into smithereens.
+This is a hideous maze with numerous dead ends and doorways that require keys to unlock.
+It's an underground hell, nigh on impossible to escape without making yourself a map to plot your journey.
+No, wait, we don't need a pen and paper because Jamie has added an auto-mapping tool.
+That helps navigate, find objects and prevent the frustration of getting lost.
 An exceptional new feature.

-That's not all that's changed, the old (large) status panel has gone and replaced by the tiniest bar so we can enjoy more screen space.
+That's not all that's changed: the old (large) status panel has been replaced by the tiniest bar, so we can enjoy more game space.
 This still shows the same information for lives, weapons, energy /etc but we now have far more gaming real estate.
-Are you loving this upgrade already, or what?
 The various weaponry you're able to carry is also shown - pressing the ALT key will cycle through what you have available.
 Don't waste your supplies on the wrong monsters!

 Come on, let's view another screenshot?
 Yeah, let's do it...